G00387847/numpy-randomPackage/README.md

 Numpy.random number is a routine produce pseudo random numbers, using combinations of a BitGenerator to create sequences and a Generator to use those sequences to sample from different statistical distributions:
 Numpy.randon package is use to generate simulated data.
 Source: [NumPy.Random](https://numpy.org/doc/stable/reference/random/index.html#)

+# Simple random data
+******

+## The use and purpose of the simple random data

+******

+We have four functions of simple random data:

+- Intergars

+- Random

+- Choice

+- Byte

+## integers

+This demonstration show what intergar function does and to discover how the function work and I will use documentation examples to discover how the function work, also to visualised it using histogram plot.

+I will investigate Return random integers from low (inclusive) to high (exclusive), or if endpoint=True, low (inclusive) to high (inclusive).
+Replaces RandomState.randint (with endpoint=False) and RandomState.random_integers (with endpoint=True)
+Return random integers from the “discrete uniform” distribution of the specified dtype.
+If high is None (the default), then results are from 0 to low.

+import matplotlib.pyplot as plt import numpy as np

+rng = np.random.default_rng()